shinyoungyou/user-docs/docs/pages/debugging.md

 ## Set Breakpoints
-1. Set a breakpoint at the line `result = add(result, x)` inside the `multiply()` function to see when the `add()` function is called.
+We will set a breakpoint at the line `result = add(result, x)` inside the `multiply()` function to see when the `add()` function is called.

-2. Move your mouse over the left side of the line numbers.
+1. Move your mouse over the left side of the line numbers.
 You’ll see a dim red dot appear.
 Click it to set a breakpoint (it turns into a solid red dot).

 !!! note
     Breakpoints allow you to pause your program at specific lines to see what is happening.